Justin-Insight/whistlersrun.com/content/see-the-barn.md

         image_url: /uploads/indoor-riding-arena-with-hunter-jumper-equipment.jpg
         image_alt:
     - heading: 60 ft. diameter outdoor arena
       body: Our spacious outdoor riding area is the perfect place to practice your horsemanship while enjoying the fresh air.
-Here, you will have ample room to lunge, ride and utilize our brand-new hunter/jumper equipment.
+Here, you will have ample room to lunge and ride.
       image:
         image_url: /uploads/whistlers-run-60ft-outdoor-riding-arena-2.jpg
         image_alt: